-I have never attempted to sew a costume before, but Princess really wanted to be a bumblebee this year.
+I have never attempted to sew a costume before, but my daughter Maggie really wanted to be a bumblebee this year.
 When I started looking at the bee costumes that were available, I was appalled at the idea of anyone spending $25 or $35 per child when I knew I could make it for much cheaper.

 At first I thought about making a black tutu and pairing it with a yellow & black t-shirt, but then I remembered the pillowcase dresses I made for the girls a while back, and decided that would be the cutest and easiest solution.